appbaseio/reactivesearch/content/docs/reactivesearch/searchbase/overview/apireference.md

     -   **`rawData`**: `object`  An object of raw response as-is from elasticsearch query.
     -   **`afterKey`**: `Object` If the number of composite buckets is too high (or unknown) to be returned in a single response use the `afterKey` parameter to retrieve the next results.
 -   **query** `Object`
-    The ElasticSearch query that is to be executed
+    The Elasticsearch query that is to be executed
 -   **suggestionsQuery** `Object`
     The query executed for getting suggestions
 -   **requestPending** `boolean`